Cobbler (v3.3.7) Debian Deployment Guide

 Configure a new preseed file for installation via the trusted, signed Debian repo:

-cp /var/lib/cobbler/templates/bookworm-sample.seed /var/lib/cobbler/templates/bookworm-latest.seed
+cp /var/lib/cobbler/templates/bookworm-workaround.seed /var/lib/cobbler/templates/bookworm-latest.seed

 sed -i 's,d-i debian-installer/allow_unauthenticated,#d-i debian-installer/allow_unauthenticated,' /var/lib/cobbler/templates/bookworm-latest.seed

-sed -i 's,script=preseed_early_workaround,script=preseed_early_skip,' /var/lib/cobbler/templates/bookworm-latest.seed
+sed -i 's,script=preseed_early_workaround,script=preseed_early_default,' /var/lib/cobbler/templates/bookworm-latest.seed

 Download the kernel and 2 initrd files for Debiain latest/current (12.8)